Table of Contents

 You should also schedule your work effectively.
 Try to organise your day by energy flow.

-According to scientific research, our brains are at their peak performance 2-4 hours after we wake up.
+According to scientific research, our brains are at their peak performance at late morning.
 You should do important meetings and tasks in the morning and keep simple tasks for the afternoon.

 This schedule might help you: